 - Stafford will prepare and approve an annual budget with multi-year projections.
 The County will annually adopt and execute a budget for such funds as may be required by law or by sound financial practices and generally accepted accounting principles.
 The budget shall control the levy of taxes and the expenditure of money for all County purposes during the ensuing fiscal year.
-The County budget shall be balanced within all available operating revenues, including fund balance, and adopted by the Board of Supervisors. - Each year as part of the budget process, five year projections of revenues and expenditures will be prepared. - Stafford County does not intend to issue tax or revenue anticipation notes to fund operations.
-The County intends to manage cash to prevent borrowing to meet cash flow needs. - The school's share of the general government revenues will be 100% of meals tax revenues and an appropriate amount to ensure a globally competitive school system.
-The school operating transfer will be the difference between the school's share of general government revenues and school-related bonded and lease debt service. - When the Schools desire an amendment to the adopted budget or appropriation, the School Board shall pass a resolution for consideration by the Board of Supervisors. - An amount equivalent to 3% of general government expenditures will be set aside for pay-as-you-go capital projects.
-An amount equal to 1% of the schools' operating budget will also be set aside for pay-as-you-go capital projects by July 1, 2015, with a goal of 2% by July 1, 2017.
-Cash capital will be used for only small capital projects and infrastructure needs. - An amount equivalent to 1⁄2% of general government expenses will be set aside for the operating budget contingency reserve.
+The County budget shall be balanced within all available operating revenues, including fund balance, and adopted by the Board of Supervisors. - Each year as part of the budget process, five year projections of revenues and expenditures will be prepared and reviewed by the Board of Supervisors through one or more work sessions.
+This five year outlook will guide the preparation of the annual budget. - Stafford County does not intend to issue tax or revenue anticipation notes to fund operations.
+The County intends to manage cash to prevent borrowing to meet cash flow needs. - The Board shall consider withhold 5% of the appropriation for Schools' Operating Fund and the County's General Fund, excluding debt service, to be considered for appropriation at mid-year and/or at the thirdquarter review. - An amount equivalent to 3% of general government expenditures will be set aside for pay-as-you-go capital projects.
+This funding will be used for small capital projects and infrastructure needs. - An amount equivalent to 1⁄2% of general government expenses will be set aside for the operating budget contingency reserve.